AlexsanderHamir/GenPool/README.md

 > In most benchmarks, GenPool performs on par with sync.Pool.
 Under high concurrency, GenPool often delivers slightly lower latency, reduced memory usage, and less contention—though the differences are typically small (e.g., ~20ns faster and ~1–3 bytes lighter per operation).

 > **Performance Tip**: For maximum performance in high-contention scenarios, ensure that your pooled objects have their interface fields (`usageCount` and `next`) on their own cache line by adding appropriate padding.
 This prevents false sharing and cache line bouncing between CPU cores.
-See the [benchmark test file](./pool/pool_benchmark_test.go) for an example implementation.

 ## References